chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_FAQ.md

 ## How can I contribute my data to the Census?

 To inquire about submitting your data to CZ CELLxGENE Discover, [click here](https://cellxgene.cziscience.com/docs/032__Contribute%20and%20Publish%20Data).
-If you data request is accepted, the data will automatically be included in the Census if it meets the [biological criteria defined in the Census schema](https://github.com/chanzuckerberg/cellxgene-census/blob/main/docs/cellxgene_census_schema.md#data-included).
+If your data request is accepted, the data will automatically be included in the Census if it meets the [biological criteria defined in the Census schema](https://github.com/chanzuckerberg/cellxgene-census/blob/main/docs/cellxgene_census_schema.md#data-included).

 ## Why do I get an `ArraySchema` error when opening the Census?